Jack of all Inverts

 In Regal Jumpers, males always have green chelicerae and females typically have a purple/pink.
 Females generally begin to display color at i6 and this becomes more prominent as they age.
 Body morphology is telling with males having longer arms and females becoming stockier in the body.

 When adult, female jumping spiders will have an epigyne or epigynum, or “epi” for short.
+This appears as a shiny black spot under a mature female's abdomen.

 Feeding